MaksRawski/lispi/README.md

 - `LAMBDA` - allows you to define your own function!
 Look at an example to get a sense of how to use it
 - `LABEL` - Kind of like `define` but limits the scope.
 In `(label name expression)` `name` is associated with `expression` only in the body of that expression.
-Useful only for recursive functions that you don't want `define`'d.
+Useful only for recursive functions that you don't want `define`d.

 ### Other
 - `EQUAL`  - compares two expressions